krusts31/opensource_projects/log_server_systemd/README.md

 then run `bash ./configure.sh` this should start filebeat serach you can use systemct to check its status un logs in case there is something wrong.

+Here you also need to add certs `/etc/filebeat/certs/ca` `/etc/filebeat/certs/filebeat`.
+You have to copy the certs from `/etc/elasticsearch/certs/ca` and `/etc/elasticsearch/certs/filebeat`. to `/etc/filebeat/certs`.
+Make sure they are and owned by filebeat.
+1 of then ca.crt is used to confirm the chian for logstash crt and filebeat cert and key is used to authenticate to logstash server with certificates.

 relevant config
 ```yaml
 filebeat.inputs: